Respiratory Syncytial Virus (RSV): Information for Providers

 • Real-time reverse transcriptase-polymerase chain reaction (rRT-PCR), which is more sensitive than culture and antigen testing

-• Antigen testing, which is highly sensitive in infants and young children but not sensitive in older children and adults
+• Antigen testing, which is highly sensitive in infants and young children but not as sensitive in older children and adults

 Less commonly used tests include: